lord-dubious/crystal/docs/WEB_SERVER_TROUBLESHOOTING.md

 - Enable JavaScript

 **Network Connection:**
-- Ensure mobile device is on same WiFi network
+- Ensure mobile device is on the same WiFi network
 - Check mobile data restrictions
 - Test with different devices

 **Interface Scaling:**
 - Use browser zoom controls
-- Rotate device for better view
+- Rotate device for a better view
 - Use landscape mode for complex operations

 ## 🔧 Advanced Troubleshooting